grindsa/acme2certifier/examples/Docker/README.md

 - [acme_srv.cfg file](../../examples/acme_srv.cfg) from the example directory
 - [stub_handler](../../examples/ca_handler/skeleton_ca_handler.py) from the example/ca-handler directory

+In case your are running acme2certifer as django project a project specific `settings.py` will be created and also be stored in data/

 The container should be visible in the list of active containers

 ```bash